InPermutation/HP4951b/README.md

 ### MEMORY
 This board appears to have the program ROM and 56KB of RAM, plus the keyboard interface chip has an additional 1KB of RAM.
-I haven't actually tried booting without it, but I'm pretty sure it will cause the machine to not boot.
-The 16-pin keyboard connector is cable-tied to this board.
+It is necessary to boot the machine.

 ![MEMORY](https://user-images.githubusercontent.com/1096993/137967119-1db385e5-5f80-40a7-a869-91e027e16003.jpg)